College football proposes new helmet communications in wake of Michigan football scandal

 Other sweeping changes include adding the use of tablets on the sideline to review game film live, as well as a two-minute warning, the NCAA announced Friday.
 The rule changes can be approved April 18 by the NCAA Playing Rules Oversight Panel to take effect in 2024.

-NFL draft prep: Michigan football's J.J.
+NFL DRAFT: Michigan's J.J.
 McCarthy should be every NFL GM's 'dream quarterback'

-The helmet communications system would mirror the one used by the NFL, where one player on offense and one player on defense would have a listening device in their helmet, allowing them to receive play calls directly from a coach over the airwaves, eliminating the use of relaying calls through signs from the sideline.
+The helmet communications system would mirror the one used by the NFL, where one player on offense and one player on defense would have a listening device in their helmet, allowing them to receive play calls directly from a coach, eliminating the use of relaying calls through signs from the sideline.
 The communications would turn off with 15 seconds on the play clock or when the ball is snapped, whichever happens first.

-The push to add helmet communications started in late October after Michigan was accused of having an elaborate sign-stealing system.
-The news of the Michigan sign-stealing scandal emerged in late October, halfway through the regular season of the Wolverines' national championship-winning season.
-Michigan is under investigation for allegedly having a robust sign-stealing operation, led by then-staffer Connor Stalions, who would allegedly pay individuals to go to future opponents' games and film their coaches' signs on the sideline to use for Michigan's advantage in later matchups.
+The push to add helmet communications started in late October, after Michigan was accused of having an elaborate sign-stealing system.
+The news of the Michigan sign-stealing scandal emerged in late October, halfway through the regular season of the Wolverines' national championship run.
+Michigan remains under investigation for having a robust sign-stealing operation, led by then-staffer Connor Stalions, who would allegedly pay individuals to go to future opponents' games and film their coaches' signs on the sideline to use for Michigan's advantage in later matchups.

+The Wolverines vehemently denied the allegations, but former head coach Jim Harbaugh was suspended for the final three games of the regular season by the Big Ten for violating the conference's sportsmanship policy.
+Michigan initially filed a temporary restraining order fighting the suspension, but ended up dropping the case the day before it went to court.
+After Michigan won the national title, NCAA president Charlie Baker said Michigan's victory was "fair and square."

 HOW IT HAPPENED: Connor Stalions’ drive unlocked his Michigan dream — and a sign-stealing scandal

-The Wolverines vehemently denied the allegations, which are still under NCAA investigation, but former head coach Jim Harbaugh was suspended for the final three games of the regular season by the Big Ten for violating the conference's sportsmanship policy.
-Michigan initially filed a temporary restraining order fighting the suspension, but ended up dropping the case the day before it went to court.
-After Michigan won the national title, NCAA president Charlie Baker said Michigan's victory was "fair and square".

-The proposed change by the rulers of the college football world would hopefully eliminate the chances of a similar sign-stealing scandal from unfolding by allowing direct communication through helmets instead of using signs.
-The use of helmet communication systems was allowed in bowl games this season to test out the technology, but was barred from being used in the College Football Playoffs.
+The proposed change would hopefully eliminate a similar sign-stealing scandal from unfolding, by allowing direct communication from coaches to players through the helmet.
+The communication system was allowed in bowl games this season to test out the technology, but was barred from use in the College Football Playoffs.

+The other changes would alter the look of a college game.
+The use of electronic tablets would be allowed on the sideline and in the halftime locker room to break down video, similar to how the NFL operates now.
+Teams would be able to have up to 18 tablets on the sideline, able to be used by all team personnel, and not be allowed to be connected to other devices.

 TRENDING: NFL combine offers uncomfortable reminder: 2023 Michigan football was one of a kind